-- 24) Nearly all stories contain a theme or implied author's message about life.
-Identify the theme in your novel.
-Support your choice of theme with a minimum of two novel events. - 25) What are you learning about "YOURSELF" from what you're reading?
-(Your own values, attitudes, and beliefs) - 26) What has the main character learned at the end of the novel based upon his or her experiences?
-How has he or she changed from the beginning of the novel? - 27) Describe the mood the author created (using specific adjectives).
-Cite two examples of word choice(s) that have created that mood. - 28) What symbolism was used in the novel?
-Identify the object(s) and what you believe they symbolize(s).
+- 24) What is the theme in the novel?
+Is it explicit or implicit? - 25) What are you learning about "YOURSELF" from what you're reading?
+(Your own values, attitudes, and beliefs) - 26) What has the main character learned at the end of the novel, based on his or her experiences?
+How has he or she changed from the beginning to the end? - 27) Describe the mood the author created (using specific adjectives) and cite 3 examples of word choice(s) that have created that mood. - 28) What symbolism was used in the novel?
+Identify the object(s) and what you believe it/they symbolize(s).